ranveerm/swift-cryptography/README.md

 # SwfitCryptography

-This repository serves to implement cryptograchy concepts for educational purposes using the Swfit programming language.
+This repository serves to implement cryptography concepts for educational/learning purposes using the Swfit programming language.

 # Acronyms